mstephen19/apify-global-store/README.md

 | -------- | ------- | --------- | -------------------------------------------------------------------------------- |
 | path     | string  | **true**  | A string version of the path you'd like to push within the state.                |
 | dataset  | Dataset | **false** | The dataset to push to.
 If not provided a dataset, the default one will be used. |

+Push some data from the store into the specified dataset (or into the default one), then automatically delete it from the store after it's been pushed.

 **Usage:**